An Idea Is Born

 Hosting Home Parties

 As the product line grew, I needed a marketing plan.
 I came up with the idea of hosting parties in the homes of friends and family.
 I would bring 10-15 sample products to a small gathering of women and talk about the healing benefits of using herbs and natural vs. synthetic ingredients.
 Orders would be placed ,then I would go home and make everything in my kitchen.
 It didn't take too long before the orders became too much to keep up with.
 I recruited a women I had met at our children's preschool class to help out with the mixing and packaging.
-Soon we became great friends and she continued on the journey with me for many years.
+Soon Sharon and I became great friends and she continued on the journey with me for many years.
 The home parties continued, the product line grew, and from there I designed a mail order catalog.

 Our Move To Honeoye Falls

 In the fall of 1998 we bought a 7 acre farm in Honeoye Falls, NY.
 We designated a small room in our house as a temporary "shop" which was not open to the public but where regular customers could pick up their orders and see new products.
 Growing the business while raising and home-schooling four children was not always easy.
 So many times I considered throwing in the towel.
 I would get knocked down and stay there, sometimes for days, too overwhelmed from the stress and obligations of growing a business, but then I'd pick myself up again, motivated by something my father would always say to me,"The only successful people are the ones who never quit!'"

 That Spring, my husband began cultivating the fields and planting the first crop and by mid summer the plants were ready for harvest.
 The business was becoming a family venture.
 Soon the kids were involved in the harvesting, processing and packaging of the herbs.
 I was thrilled when they willingly got involved and were eager to learn.